GaloisInc/saw-training/IntroToSAW.rst

 Returning to the SAWScript we used, it has three parts:

 1. Lines 1--2 load helper functions and the LLVM module to be verified.
 This step builds the model from your code.
-2. Lines 4--8 defines the ``pop_is_ok`` SAWScript function, which sets up the symbolic inputs to the ``pop_spec`` function, calls the function on those symbolic inputs and asserts that the return value is True.
+2. Lines 4--8 defines the ``pop_is_ok`` SAWScript specification, which sets up the symbolic inputs to the ``pop_spec`` function, calls the function on those symbolic inputs, and asserts that the return value is True.
 3. Line 10 instructs SAW to verify that ``pop_is_ok`` is true for *all possible* input values.

 The LLVM module is loaded using the ``llvm_load_module`` command.
 This command takes a string that contains the filename as an argument, and returns the module itself.
 In SAWScript, the results of a command are saved using the ``<-`` operator; here, the name ``popmod`` is made to refer to the module.

 .. index:: precondition

+SAW specifications have three main parts:

+1. the precondition, which states what the code being verified may assume to be true when it is called,
+2. instructions for executing the code, and
+3. a postcondition, which states what the code must ensure to be true after it is called.

 Here, the precondition consists of creating one symbolic variable.
-Internally, symbolic variables are represented in the internal language :term:`SAWCore`. ``symbolic_variable`` takes two arguments: its type and the name for the symbolic variable, a string, which can show up in error messages.
+Internally, symbolic variables are represented in the internal language :term:`SAWCore`. ``symbolic_variable`` takes two arguments: the new variable's type and a string that names the symbolic variable (which may show up in error messages).
 After the precondition, the :term:`SAWScript` variable ``x`` is bound to the respective symbolic value :math:`x`.
 In more complicated verifications the preconditions are more interesting, as we'll see soon.

 The function is invoked using the ``execute`` command, which takes an array of SAWScript variables that correspond to the function's arguments.
 The function being executed is the one named by the string argument in the call to ``llvm_verify``.

 .. index:: postcondition

-In the postcondition the expected return value of the function is specified using ``returns``.
+In the postcondition, the expected return value of the function is specified using ``returns``.
 In this example, the function is expected to return ``TRUE``.

 Translated to English, ``pop_is_ok`` says:

     Let :math:`x` be a 32-bit integer.
-The result of calling ``pop_spec_check`` on it is ``TRUE``.
+The result of calling ``pop_spec_check`` on :math:`x` is ``TRUE``.

 If verification reports success, we know that this is the case *for all possible values of* :math:`x` *and* :math:`y`.